We look out not only for each other, but also for everyone that works with us.

 - Drive continuous improvement in our health, safety and environmental performance.

-The implementation of the SMS has resulted in a holistic, comprehensive, and systematic approach that ensures our safety systems are integrated into existing and planned business processes.
-The SMS also has assisted us in improving and standardizing the most critical items associated with any health and safety program; risk assessment and control, strong communications, training, self-assessment, positive reinforcement of safe behaviors and continuous improvement.
+The SMS provides a framework to improve and standardize the most critical items associated with any health and safety program, including: risk assessment and control, strong communications, training, self-assessment, positive reinforcement of safe behaviors and continuous improvement.